 “Children were starving, and it shook me to the core,” says Walters.
 “I found this new underlying belief that if some business only cared about this issue, it would be a force of good.
 When I talked to Will, I discovered he shared my values and he was passionate about solving a problem like this.”

-This conversation was the birth of Two Degrees Food, a company that sells nutritional food bars.
+This conversation was the birth of 2 Degrees Food, a company that sells nutritional food bars.
 Launched in January 2011, the company is founded on a one-to-one business model, so for every food bar sold, a meal is sent to a hungry child.
 Today, the company, which has eight employees, has sold more than 460,000 bars and has given the same amount of meals to children in need.
 The bars are now sold by nearly 40 small retailers nationwide and by a few major grocery store chains, including Whole Foods.

 But with no experience in running a food company–not to mention no experience running a one-to-one social mission–the duo’s path to these recent milestones was by no means easy or quick.

 First, they had to raise capital.
-The two men bootstrapped the business, using their own savings at first.
+The 2 men bootstrapped the business, using their own savings at first.
 They also got 20 angel investors on board, and eventually raised $1.3 million to launch the business.